THE AFFILIATE MARKETING PRIMER

 Much of the work involved in preparing to set up, and setting up, an affiliate program stems from your own lack of knowledge.
 With this primer you've started to improve on that situation.
 To go forth even more confidently into the fray, you may wish to avail yourself of some more advanced help.

-If you only choose one source for that help, I'd recommend Neil Durrant's free e-book, The Practical Guide to Creating and Managing a Profitable Affiliate Program.
-Neil has interacted with many affiliate program managers over several years, both expert and floundering.
+If you only choose one source for that help, I'd recommend Neil Durrant's free e-book, Creating and Managing a Profitable Affiliate Program.
+Neil has interacted with many affiliate program managers, both expert and floundering, over many years.
 His book covers all the questions that may crop up in your decision-making along the way...

 Some highlights: Does size really matter?
 Choosing the right model for your business.
 Affiliate payment options.
 Tracking solutions.
 Identifying all your niches.
 Creating banners.
 Offering free reports via auto-responder (as Neil does below).
 Interactive content and personalization technology.
 How to get the edge on your competitors even without beating their commissions.
 Recruiting and activating affiliates.
 Cross-promotions.
 Generating free publicity.
 Creating a "fast-start" training guide for your affiliates.
 How to best test your marketing.
 Recruiting a Program Manager.
 Worksheets. ...And a case study on planning and implementing a program.